mahyaresteki/Horizon/README.md

 7 - Easy to Use

 ## Research Goals and Questions
-1 - Is it possible to deveop a RESTful payment switch based on ISO 8583 which can convert ISO message to REST format and vice versa with minimum process?
+1 - Is it possible to develop a RESTful payment switch based on ISO 8583 which can convert ISO message to REST format and vice versa with minimum process?

 2 - Is it possible to create a payment switch based on ISO 8583 standard which clients can inquery format of specific message (ex: input and output for 0200 request message type) for the switch?

-3 - Is it possible to create a flexible RESTful payment switch which aministrators can map ISO fields to JSON parameters without restart or switching off payment gateway or switch?
+3 - Is it possible to create a flexible RESTful payment switch which aministrators can map ISO fields to JSON parameters without restarting or switching off payment gateway or switch?

+4 - Is it posible to develop a payment switch which uses RESTful(HTTP) and socket programming (TCP) connection methods at a same time to provide payment services for deferent types of clients (ex: ATM and mobile app server)?